tgstation/common_core/Governments and Organisations/Corporations/Trading Companies.md

 >"It's not just FAST, it's Doubletime!"
 -Doubletime Company Slogan

-It was only natural for the nomad fleet to rent out every inch of free cargo space while on their way to their next destination, but eventually what were once just occasional jobs done out of convenience became a full fledged operation for trading and long distance hauling.
+It was only natural for the nomad fleet to rent out every inch of free cargo space while on their way to their next destination, but eventually what were once just occasional jobs done out of convenience became a full fledged operation of trading and long distance hauling.

-They mainly operate for clients outside of the fleet itself by hauling cargo but also manage much of the trading in and out of the fleet, working as something of a middleman between the admiralty and the outside world when it comes to supply deals.

-Although they still fall under the ownership of the admiralty, their influence still allows them an atypical degree of freedom on how to operate which has made them a somewhat controversial topic.
+Although they still fall under direct ownership of the admiralty, their influence still allows them an atypical degree of freedom to operate as they see fit, which has made them a somewhat controversial topic among their own.
+Their position as something of a middleman between the admiralty and the outside world means supply deals tend to go through them first.

 Their ability to reliably haul extremely large quantities of cargo is well documented, yet there is much speculation on whether some of the goods they offer for trade are acquired legitimately and even rumors about the company being used as a proxy for mercenary piracy contracts.
 There's never been evidence of this being a widespread occurrence however, and some of the past incidents have been swept under the rug with claims of involvement by third parties.